-- Share with the same individuals and with the minimum number of people (up to a max. of 6) at any one time - Keep the windows open - Travel side by side or behind other people, rather than facing them, where seating arrangements allow - Maximise the distance between people - Wear a face covering - The vehicle should be cleaned between journeys, especially touch points, using gloves and standard cleaning products.
+- Share with the same individuals and with the minimum number of people (up to a max. of 6) at any one time - · Keep the windows open - Travel side by side or behind other people, rather than facing them, where seating arrangements allow - Maximise the distance between people - Wear a well fitting, high quality face covering (such as N95/FFP2 or 2-3 layer mask) - The vehicle should be cleaned between journeys, especially touch points, using gloves and standard cleaning products.